Direct Primary Care

 Remember the days when doctors did house calls?
 Neither did we—until now.
 Over the last 30 years, healthcare has changed.
 The relationship between doctor and patient became more about insurance reimbursement and less about the patient.

-Direct primary care is changing that relationship for the better.
+Direct primary care clinics are changing that relationship for the better.

 A Personal Relationship